NightScripts-API/GoGuardianAPI/README.md

 # Version
 **1.0.2**
 # GoGuardianAPI
-A Go Guardian Bypasser
+A Go Guardian Bypasser //
-Cracked to Balance your Rights with GoGuardian Balanced IDH Script
+Cracked to Balance your Rights with GoGuardian // Balanced IDH Script
 # Updates
 GoGuardianAPI is Constantly Updated
 If the API isn't Auto-Updated You Can Find It Here.
 # Features
-Proxy Mode - Allows to go on Proxy Links as disguise. http Fowarding - Foward links from http Unnoticeable for GoGuardian API Fetching - API Fetches New URLS
+Proxy Mode - Allows to go on Proxy Links as disguise // http Fowarding - Foward links from http Unnoticeable for GoGuardian // API Fetching - API Fetches New URLS //
-SmartZones - Enables Tracing From Multi-Threads From RPM Fast URL - Fowards URL to the fastest and safest end Point Chrome Notch - Fetches Exstention and Forces Punish
+SmartZones - Enables Tracing From Multi-Threads From RPM // Fast URL - Fowards URL to the fastest and safest end Point // Chrome Notch - Fetches Exstention and Forces Punish
 # Backup Code SPM
 ```